bonfire-engine/bonfire-engine.github.io/README.md

 > Build RPG games and similar with the power of [FlameEngine](https://flame-engine.org/)!

 This tool was built over [FlameEngine](https://flame-engine.org/) and all its resources and classes are available to be used along with Bonfire.
-With that said, it is recommended to give a look into [FlameEngine](https://flame-engine.org/) before start rocking with Bonfire.
+With that said, it is recommended to give a look into [FlameEngine](https://flame-engine.org/) before you start doing something with Bonfire.

 This is ideal for building games from the following perspectives: